UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m4-reflection.md

 ## 2. Limitations and Potential Future Improvements

 - Currently, we would request the country's API to fetch real-time data every time the user selects a new country the first time.
 We are aware that there is still room for improvement to reduce computational overhead for higher efficiency, for example, regularly fetching data using a cron job at regular intervals and storing the data locally instead of fetching  data in real-time.
 However, due to the time constraint of the project, it would not be implemented in Milestone 4.
 - Due to the variation of data among countries, different data quality issues were found which requires significant amount of time for data wrangling.
-10 countries with best data quality were selected as the pilot countries in our prototype to demostrate the functionality of our dashboard without error casued by data quality issue.
+9 countries with best data quality were selected as the pilot countries in our prototype to demostrate the functionality of our dashboard without error casued by data quality issue.
+- Further, some of our charting functions are still slow.
+Data processing could be more centralized and generalized, but this will be challenging to implement given the dynamic nature of our data.
+- The geo-chart is still somewhat limited, and interactivity was constrained by Altair and time constraints.
+We would seek to improve its performance and visual aesthetic in subsequent revisions.
 - Moreover, more test cases can be added to ensure the accuracy of the functions used.

 ## 3. Useful Insights, Material, or Feedback for Our Dashboard Development

 It's very important to consider the problem from the users' perspective and listen to the users' feedback.
 We received many useful feedback from peer reviews, such as annotating the meaning of glossaries, making widgets easier to use, adding a tutorial, etc. The feedback makes our dashboard more user friendly.
+Overall, we find our dashboard to describe data well and generalize very well to many countries.
+The dynamic nature of this dashboard was difficult to implement but provides a unique value proposition.